cm-jones/cm-jones/README.md

 Some facts about me:

-- My academic background is in physics and mathematics.
+- My academic background is in physics.
-- My favorite programming language is C. It was "love at first segfault".
+- My favorite programming language is C. It was "love at first segmentation fault".
-- I'd love to work in fintech.
-I'm currently working on an algorithmic options trading bot (see `thales` below).
+- Ideally, I'd like to work in fintech.
+I'm currently working on an options trading bot (see `thales` below).

 ## Personal Projects